The Misrepresentation of Culture

 To provide an example of exploring a culture and ‘the other’ in a respectful way, I want to suggest an anthropological essay titled Deep Play: Notes on the Balinese Cockfight written by noted American anthropologist Clifford Geertz as proof.
 It starts with a description of his and his wife’s accommodation in a Balinese village.
 At first, without imposing themselves, they were disregarded as existing entities, but after a sort of fateful incident that was sponsored by illegal cockfights – crucial to the Balinese culture, everything changed for them.
 A police raid and the ensuing chaos fast-tracked Geertz and his wife into the midst of Balinese culture and people, together they took shelter from the police.
 That day Balinese men and two white US academics became something more than just a stranger and an observer.
 After a few weeks and this sudden inclusion into the Balinese village and its initially unresponsive and ‘away’ people, they were introduced into the usually elite inner circle of Balinese illegal cockfights goers.

 There are many rules and customs to these cockfights, especially when compared to the British ones.
-These cockfights do not serve the same purpose necessarily.
+The cockfights do not serve the same purpose necessarily.
 Some of the rules of this event are that the cocks are especially taken care of, groomed even, since the owners indulge in a fantasy of personification with the cocks.
 Afterwards, the bets are put out and the fun can begin.
 The men that are allowed to bet are almost never betting against a cock owned by a member of their own kingroup.
 Loyalty and comradeship between different kins are closely connected to the betting system.
 Especially as this village is dominated by four large patrilineal, partly endogamous descent groups that are constantly pitted and vying against each other.

 Identification of men with the cocks

 The audience and the cock caretakers personify themselves with their cocks.
-I won’t turn a blind eye to the linguistic and symbolic coincidence that indeed, the cocks literally are the extensions and representations of men here, in both senses as part of their identity.
+I won’t turn a blind eye to the linguistic and symbolic coincidence.
+The cocks are literally the extensions and representations of men here, in both senses as part of their identity.
 The men get to play out a part of themselves that is not usually displayed in real life.
 Balinese people are described as reserved, cold, composed, even partly present or as mentioned in the text as being ‘away’.
 They despise any form of loose emotion and passionate display of feelings.
 Along with a few other heavily punished transgressions, what is mind-boggling is that bestiality is punishable by death, even though this occurrence of the ‘cock personification’ is right one the verge of that.
 On the other hand, through these cockfights that happen periodically, they exercise their full spectrum of human emotions and experience.
 The played-out aggression between the cocks (mis)represents the abstract hatred, the concept of masculinity and other traits of them that are otherwise suppressed in daily life.

 The events that signify the flow of time in a more episodic manner.
 In most Western civilizations people consider time as the linear flow in which we have the tenses of past, present and future, and usually through which our events happen, and through which we grow.
 But, as observed by Geertz, in the Balinese culture their flow of time is realized through the periods ‘when nothing happens’ and ‘when suddenly everything is alive and active’, in this case that ‘life/alive event’ is a cockfight.